ECAllen/blog-posts/drafts/life-algo.md

 maximize productivity and effeciency.

+Emotions are the bedrock of our psyche.
+We try to rationalize

+Imagine how good it will feel to get something accomplished.
+Try to actually feel those emotions.

+Fractal view of emotions and life pattern -> broccoli.
+List 5 negative experiences.
+Seperately list reoccurring patterns in life.
+Synthesize.

 ## Overview
 ### Step 1

 As much as possible ask "What am I doing now?".
 Do this until you are constantly doing it throughout the day.
 Do not alter your behaviour.
 Simply notice what is happening.
 Like so many problems in life awareness is the first step.